joltify-finance/documents/joltify-testnet/joltify-testnet-guideline.md

 * **All Testnet Members**: **40%** of the airdrops.

 > _⚠️ **Note**: “Testnet Members” includes “Vanguard Jolter”, “Luminary Jolter”, "Early Adopter", “Ambassador”, "Testnet Contributor", and Galxe Users, even if they are not appealing to the 6 roles, they might still earn Joltify Testnet rewards for their test interactions._

+> Airdrop Rule Flexibility Clause: Adapting to Changing Circumstances.
+>
+> _We reserve the right to modify or adjust the rules pertaining to our airdrop program at our discretion, to accommodate changing circumstances or unforeseen situations.
+Any changes made will be transparent, ensuring clarity and fairness to all participants._